29/08/2024

 It’s no secret that the NHS has been struggling in recent years.
 With millions finding themselves on waiting lists for consultations and treatment, the backlog has left many people living in a state of uncertainty.

+Being on an NHS waiting list may also impact your travel insurance, potentially leaving you without cover for the very condition you’re waiting to be treated for.
 It could also leave you tens of thousands of pounds worse off if you travel without considering the implications of insufficient travel insurance cover.

 NHS waiting lists: Let’s look at the numbers